 Our elevator accident attorneys discuss the frequently asked questions about elevator accidents:

-- 3. What sort of settlement can I obtain?
+- 3. What settlement can I get?

 - 4. Can I sue for getting stuck in an elevator?